What Do They Do?

 Managers will represent far fewer clients than an agent.
 Because they are attempting to build and guide a career they give much more personal attention.
 A manager should not ever represent a direct competitor as that is a huge conflict of interest.
 Managers in New York are fundamental in fielding the various calls from agents who are freelancing clients.
 Managers in California usually communicate directly with the agent and relay information/appointments to their clients.

 Because managers are looking at the “developmental”aspects of a performer, they almost always sign contracts right away and for a 3 year period of time.
 Managers are not licensed, with the exception of California where a CPS permit is required.
 Do not EVER utilize a manager that does not have this permit.

 There are professional manager organizations which dictate a code of ethics for their members.
 There are no job qualifications for managers—anyone can hang out a shingle and call themselves a “manager”, which means scammers are drawn to this profession.
 Be careful!

-Typically, managers do not charge up front fees (this is highly frowned upon, and is illegal in California), and the standard commission for a manager is 15%.
+Typically, managers do not charge up front fees (this is highly frowned upon, and is illegal in California), and the standard commission for a kid-focussed manager is 10-15%.
 Managers cannot legally procure work, so this is in addition to your agent’s percentage!
 That additional percentage often means a manager can tip your financial balance sheet into the red, should your child become successful.
 A management contract is probably one of the most binding and important legal contracts a parent will sign in their lifetime.
 It can have serious repercussions and should NOT be entered into lightly.
 Read Berg v.
 Traylor for more on the legal implications of manager contracts.